 is more than a bit obsessive and eccentric - your friends will

 think you're nuts.
-One of my girlfriends tells me "You
+My girlfriend tells me "You

 know, Laura, there's therapy for this."
-Her words
+I tell

 echo through my head on those -20 windchill nights when my eyes

-keep freezing shut (I run in the dark so there's no witnesses)
+keep freezing shut (I run in the dark so there aren't any witnesses)

 I started my streak on a

-lark wondering how long I'd last.
-After six months it
+lark wondering how long I'd last and after six months it

 owned me.
 An official running streak is at least 1 mile

-every day.
-My minimum is 1.5 which keeps me safely on my
+every day and my minimum 1.0 keeps me safely on my

 I look forward to my daily

-run - it's a break from all of the other demands - work, phones,
+run - a break from all other demands - work, phones,

 daily run as "play time" rather than a "work" out, you'll look